TyranR/Zabbix-Domain-Monitoring/README.md

 Templates: Template Domain Overview
 ```

 This host does not need an agent interface if it only contains calculated items.
+If your Zabbix version requires an interface during host creation, add any placeholder agent interface; it will not be used by calculated items.

 Set or verify the macro: